surbhimotghare/oncall-lens/Oncall Lens Plan.md

 ### **Task 6: The Benefits of Advanced Retrieval**

-- **Planned Retrieval Techniques:** To address the weaknesses identified in Task 5, I will test several advanced retrieval techniques.
+- **Implemented and Tested Retrieval Techniques:** I successfully implemented and tested several advanced retrieval techniques to address the weaknesses identified in Task 5.
     1. **Parent Document Retriever:** This technique retrieves smaller, specific chunks for semantic matching but provides the larger parent chunk (e.g., a whole section of a postmortem) to the LLM for better context.
-I believe this will be useful for providing the LLM with a more complete picture without sacrificing precision.
+This is useful for providing the LLM with a more complete picture without sacrificing precision.
-    2. **Hybrid Search:** This combines keyword-based search (like BM25) with semantic vector search.
-I believe this will be essential for matching specific, literal strings like error codes or function names, which pure semantic search can sometimes miss.
+    2. **Hybrid Search (BM25 + Semantic):** This combines keyword-based search (BM25) with semantic vector search using a 30%/70% weighting.
+This is essential for matching specific, literal strings like error codes or function names, which pure semantic search can sometimes miss.
     3. **Multi-Query Retriever:** This uses an LLM to generate multiple variations of a user's query from different perspectives.
-I believe this will help uncover relevant documents that the original query phrasing might have missed, improving recall.
+This helps uncover relevant documents that the original query phrasing might have missed, improving recall.
+    4. **Contextual Compression (Cohere Reranking):** This technique uses Cohere's rerank model to reorder retrieved documents based on relevance to the query.
+This provides better precision by surfacing the most relevant results first.
+    5. **Ensemble Retriever:** This combines all the above strategies with equal weighting to maximize coverage and provide the most comprehensive retrieval results.
-- These techniques will be implemented and tested within the existing LangChain framework, replacing the naive retriever.
+- **Implementation Results:** All techniques were successfully implemented within the existing LangChain framework, replacing the naive retriever.
+The system now supports dynamic selection of retrieval strategies based on the specific use case, with the ensemble retriever providing the most comprehensive coverage for complex incident analysis queries.

 ### **Task 7: Assessing Performance**